ghoersti/RL/README.md

 # Note
 The parent directory path inside the notebooks will need to be changed to reflect absolute path to the `data` directory

-# images
-ALL of the images created are in the images folder, ewwwww :(
 # Code used to aid in discovery

 https://scikit-learn.org/stable/modules/clustering.html#k-means